noiseprotocol/noise_spec/noise.md

 is described by **descriptors** and **patterns**.
 A **descriptor** specifies the DH public keys that comprise a handshake message, and the DH operations that are performed when sending or receiving that message.
-A **pattern** specifies the sequence of messages that comprise a handshake.
+A **pattern** specifies the sequence of descriptors that comprise a handshake.

 Each handshake message consists of a sequence of one or more DH public keys, followed by a payload which may contain arbitrary data (e.g. certificates).